Health and Safety

 Tours and Groups

 Yes.
 Immerse yourself in stories behind the art with our new digital guide, accessible on the free Bloomberg Connects app.

 Programs and Events

-On the first Saturday of every month (except September), we open our doors to the community free of charge from 5 to 11 pm.
-Our galleries, Café, and Shop are open, and visitors of all ages can choose from an exciting menu of free special events, including family art activities; gallery talks; live music, dance, and theater performances; and film screenings.
-See the schedule for the next Target First Saturday.
+On the first Saturday of February–August and October, we open our doors to the community free of charge from 5 to 11 pm.
+Our galleries, dining, and Shop are open, and visitors of all ages can choose from an exciting menu of free special events, such as family art activities; gallery talks; live music, dance, and theater performances; and film screenings.
+See more details on First Saturdays.